 http://TRENTO_SERVER_HOSTNAME

-) from a workstation located in the SAP administrator's LAN.
+) from a workstation on the SAP administrator’s LAN.

 4.1.2 Installing Trento Server on K3s #

-If you do not have a Kubernetes cluster or have one but do not want to use it for Trento, SUSE Rancher's K3s provides you with an easy way to get started.
-All you need is a small server or VM (see Section 3.1, “Trento Server requirements” for minimum requirements) and follow steps in Procedure 1, “Manually installing Trento on a Trento Server host” to get Trento Server up and running.
+If you do not have a Kubernetes cluster, or have one but do not want to use it for Trento, SUSE Rancher’s K3s provides an alternative.
+To deploy Trento Server on K3s, you need a small server or VM (see Section 3.1, “Trento Server requirements” for minimum requirements) and follow steps in Section 4.1.2.1, “Manually installing Trento on a Trento Server host”.

 The following procedure deploys Trento Server on a single-node K3s cluster.
-Such set up is not recommended for production purposes.
+Note that this setup is not recommended for production use.

 Log in to the Trento Server host.